DannyRo/node-tutorials/grunt-mocha-wd-parallel/README.md

-Tutorial: parallel tests with Grunt, Mocha and WD.js
+Parallel tests with Grunt, Mocha and WD.js
 =============

 In this tutorial you will learn how to scaffold a project using `grunt-init-sauce`.